 This would also mean the potential termination of care in a number of residential homes, directly affecting people with a learning disability.
 Many of our dedicated care workers could also face displacement or redundancy.

-This stark outcome would apply to many other care service providers, with many potentially facing serious cuts to their services, or having to shut down completely.
+This stark outcome would apply to many other care service providers, including children's homes, elder and residential care, with many potentially facing serious cuts to their services, or having to shut down completely.

-It is clear that years of dedicated learning disability care could begin to unravel very quickly once the HMRC action is enforced at the beginning of October.
+It is clear that years of dedicated care could begin to unravel very quickly once the HMRC action is enforced.

 What we want